A beautiful winter wonderland. Sparkling. Fresh. Perfect.

 But I was soon moved.
 This was something that was being done due to Covid.
 Constant rearranging of patients between wards.
 Decisions made by ‘bed managers’, not medics.
 It didn’t make any sense to me, and the medical staff were pretty unimpressed by it too.

-However, I saw through many different windows.
-This next ward had the worst view, just a small box of buildings, but the best bed.
-Air mattresses are magical things; lying in them is a little bit like being hugged as they inflate and deflate to maximise your comfort.
+However, it meant that I got to see through many different windows.
+This next ward – oncology – had the worst view, just a small box of buildings, but the best bed.
+Air mattresses are magical things.
+Lying in them is a little bit like being hugged as they inflate and deflate to maximise your comfort.

 Then, finally, the last of the hospital windows.
 At first I was quite annoyed about this move.
 Diagnosed and treated, just awaiting final tests, I was shunted away to what felt like a far flung area of the hospital, and I no longer had my own room.
 I posted a somewhat morose quote from Lord of the Rings about the sunrise that morning on Instagram.